She wants that new floor shine again!

 I have used Murphy's Oil Soap on my hardwood floors for the past 26 years.
 It's available in most grocery and big box stores.

 Take the Next Step:

-- Visit the TDS library for more on cleaning floors.
+- Visit the TDS library for more on frugal floor care.

 Share your thoughts about this article with the editor.

 - Should I use a HELOC for home remodeling and repairs?